Masala Gur, also known as Mewa Gud, Masala Gud, Spiced Jaggery Bites, is jaggery mixed with spices (cardamom and black pepper) and dried fruits.

 What is jaggery?

-Jaggery is also known as flower sugar or palm sugar, a natural sweetener, a concentrate of juices extracted every two/three years from the flowers of the sugar palm, the arenga saccharifera or pinnata (of the Arecaceae family), a variety of palm native to Asia, with dark fiber.
+Jaggery is also known as flower sugar or palm sugar, it’s a natural sweetener, a concentrate of juices extracted every two/three years from the flowers of the sugar palm, the arenga saccharifera or pinnata (from the arecaceae family), a variety of palm native to Asia, with dark fibers.

-The non-invasive and plant-respectful production process offers a raw and completely natural product that retains its properties almost intact.
+The non-invasive and plant-friendly production process offers a raw and completely natural product that retains almost intact its properties.

-It comes in solid cylindrical, moist blocks, with various shades of brown.
+It comes in solid cylindrical moist blocks in various shades of brown.

-Not only suitable for sweet recipes, for example in Indonesia it is used in the composition of gado gado, a vegetable dish with eggs, peanut sauce, and rice.
+Not only suitable for sweet recipes, for example in Indonesia it’s used in the composition of gado gado, a vegetable dish with eggs, peanut sauce, and rice.